Pedro Dolabella

-Pedro Dolabella (born 29 July 1999) is a Brazilian professional footballer who currently plays for North Carolina FC in the USL Championship.
+Pedro Dolabella (born 29 July 1999) is a Brazilian professional footballer who currently plays for Tampa Bay Rowdies in the USL Championship.

 College career

 Dolabella was born in Brasília, Brazil.
 After moving to the United States, he played high school soccer at The Pennington School, where he won a New Jersey Prep A state title.
 He played collegiate soccer for the Marshall Thundering Herd, scoring 23 goals in 90 appearances across five seasons.
 He was named the 2019 Conference USA Tournament Offensive MVP after scoring the game-winning goal in the final against Charlotte.
 He helped lead the team to the 2020 NCAA College Cup, the first NCAA Division I championship in the school's history.
 His tenure at Marshall lead to him receiving the nickname "The Mayor".
 Dolabella made the All-Conference USA team twice, and the first team once.
 In his fifth season, Dolabella was the Conference USA Men's Soccer Player of the Year and Offensive Player of the Year.
 He was also named to the United Soccer Coaches All-American second team that year.

 Dolabella also played for the Flint City Bucks and South Bend Lions FC of USL League Two during this time period.